lawrenceagles/nodejs-in-action/chapter32-coding-with-streams/README.md

 + Find all the records that have 'Spain' as `country`
 + In the process, accumulate the `profit` value

-To relieve us fromt the tedious process of parsing the CSV file we will use the [csv-parse](https://www.npmjs.com/package/csv-parse) module.
+To relieve us from the tedious process of parsing the CSV file we will use the [csv-parse](https://www.npmjs.com/package/csv-parse) module.

 The implementation is extremely simple, and consists in creating a couple of small and focused `Transform` streams that perform the filter and aggregation respectively: